After analyzing more than 20,000 tech professionals in LATAM, we have enough data to answer a question every Engineering Manager asks:

 Very high Emotional Stability: On-call at 3am requires staying calm under extreme pressure.

-Moderate-high Relational Engagement: Needs to collaborate with multiple teams during incidents, but doesn't require constant networking.
+Moderate-high Structure & Rhythm: Needs to collaborate with multiple teams during incidents, but doesn't require constant networking.

 UX Designer